adamwett-parks/obsidian/wett/Writing Cleaner Code on Legacy.md

 	- include statements
 	- request parameters
 	- session variables
+	- gateway classes
+	- database connection
 	- anything else that happens outside of the file that affects it
-- State
-	- database connection
-	- gateway classes
-	- semantic variables
 - Access
 	- Use state to determine if someone has access to the page or if the rest of the page should render.
 Common checks include:
 		- is our `$level` high enough?